FreeProving/free-compiler/CONTRIBUTING.md

 The most important difference is that the script overwrites GHC's `-Werror` flag with `-Wwarn`.
 This allows the unit tests to run even if GHC reports warnings.
 Doing so improves the development workflow.
-Still remember to fix the warnings before creating a pull request since the [Ci pipeline](#the-ci-pipeline) fails otherwise.
+Still remember to fix the warnings before creating a pull request since the [CI pipeline](#the-ci-pipeline) fails otherwise.

-Furthermore, the script configures HSpec (the library that we are using for testing) to create a failure report.
+Furthermore, the script configures [Hspec][software/Hspec] (the library that we are using for testing) to create a failure report.
 The failure report allows you to add the `--rerun` command line option to run test that failed in the previous run only.

 ```bash